edufmass/aws-bootcamp-cruddur-2023/journal/week0.md

 - [X] Create a free-tier Rollbar account (https://www.rollbar.com).

 ## Install aws-cli
-There are many options to work with aws-cli.
+There are many options to work with aws-cli. **gitpod manually** is the method that will be implemented.

 ### On local machine
 Installing as a normal user following this commands: